Sign In / Sign Out

 One of the most fulfilling aspects of Sid's career was teaching.
 He felt a deep and abiding commitment to his students as a professor and mentor.
 The scholarship is designed to assist future undergraduate students who are dedicated to the profession of speech and hearing science and are involved in a research experience.
 Sid had a passion for research and hoped that the scholarship would allow another student to benefit from research and contribute to the field of speech or audiology, similar to his own experience as an undergraduate.

-Applicants must be an undergraduate student enrolled in the Department of Speech and Hearing Science.
+Applicants must be an undergraduate student enrolled in a speech and hearing science degree program.
 He or she should be involved in a research project or experience with the approval of an SHS faculty member or PhD student who will mentor the student during their research experience.
 The award is for the spring semester.
-Applicants should be seniors who are completing research in the fall and/or spring of their graduating year.
-The applicant must be full-time students defined by the University who is maintaining a cumulative GPA of at least 3.0
+Applicants should be seniors who are completing research in the fall or spring of their graduating year.
+The applicant must be a full-time student as defined by the university who is maintaining a cumulative GPA of at least 3.0

 Please submit your electronic application as a single attachment to firstname.lastname@example.org.
 The applicant needs to submit:

 Applications are due no later than November 25.
 The applications will be reviewed by the awards committee and the chair of the undergraduate program committee.
-A recommendation will be made to the chair of the Department of Speech and Hearing Science.
-The chair of the department will select the final candidate.
+A recommendation will be made for the final candidate.

 The recipient of the award will receive the award funds in the spring and will be honored at the annual speech and hearing award ceremony at the end of the spring semester.